Where To Apply Tretinoin – Ask a Dermatologist

 – Use mild skincare products that are free from fragrance and suitable for sensitive skin, like the Dermatica skincare essentials range.

-– Apply a light layer of moisturiser before your treatment, to act as a buffer.
+– Apply a layer of moisturiser before and after your treatment, to act as a buffer.

 When To Reach Out For Help

-If you’re interested in seeing what retinoids can do for your skin, our dermatology team at Dermatica can help.
-Complete a consultation and tell us your skin concerns, and see which formula is best suited for you to achieve your healthiest skin.
+If you’re interested in seeing what retinoids can do for your skin, our dermatology team at Dermatica can help – just visit our website.

 Already a subscriber?
 If you have questions about tretinoin, or your personalised formula more generally, you can reach out to a dermatology expert from your dashboard at any time.
 Remember, as part of your treatment plan, you have free unlimited check-ins.
 So go ahead, ask us anything you’re curious about.